 - A. EMResource, an internet-based tracking system, is used to manage diversion in the Denver Metro area.
-The EMResource screen should be constantly monitored in the ED and free-standing emergency departments (FSEDs). - B. The State Trauma Triage Algorithms should be followed - C. The only time an ambulance can be diverted from a hospital is when that hospital is posted on EMResource as being on official divert (RED) or closed (BLACK) status. - D. The following are appropriate reasons for an EMS provider to override ED Divert and, therefore, deliver a patient to an emergency department that is on ED divert: - 1.
-Cardiopulmonary arrest or imminent cardiopulmonary arrest - 2.
-Unmanageable airway - 3.
-Unstable patients or meeting "ALERT" criteria such as trauma, cardiac, sepsis, or stroke - 4.
-Imminent OB delivery - 5.
-Specialty care including pediatric, obstetric, and burn patients - E. Prehospital personnel should honor advisory categories, when possible, considering patient's condition, travel time, weather and system constraints.
-Patients with specific problems that fall under an advisory category should be transported to a hospital not on that specific advisory when - F. There are several categories that are considered advisory (YELLOW) categories.
-These categories are informational only and are intended to notify field personnel that a hospital listed as being on an advisory may not be able to optimally care for a patient that falls under that advisory category. - G. The following are the recognized advisory (YELLOW) categories:

-- 1. ICU (Intensive Care Unit) 4.
-OR (Operating Room)

-- 2. Psych (Psychiatric)
+The EMResource screen should be routinely monitored for situational awareness of ED capacities to receive patients. - B. The RETAC Prehospital Trauma Triage Algorithm Guidelines should be followed - C. The only time an ambulance can be diverted from a hospital is when that hospital is posted on EMResource as being on official ED Divert (RED) or Closed (BLACK) status. - D. The following are appropriate reasons for an EMS provider to override ED Divert (RED) and, therefore, deliver a patient to an emergency department that is on ED Divert status: - 1.
+All alerts (trauma, cardiac, stroke, sepsis, etc), cardiac arrests, imminent OB or imminent airway emergencies. - 2.
+Specialty care needs such as pediatric, obstetric, and burn patients - 3.
+If the patient's condition and/or system constraints do NOT allow transport to a hospital outside of the EMS agency's service area. - 4.
+EMS providers always have the discretion to override and transport to the closest facility if they determine the patient's condition warrants. - E. There are EMResource notifications that are considered Advisory (YELLOW) or Critical (ORANGE).
+These notifications are informational only and are intended to inform field personnel that a hospital on an Advisory or Critical status may not be able to optimally care for a patient due to a specific resource limitation (such as Psych, ICU) or overall capacity limitation in the availability of staffed ED beds (ED) - F. The following resource limitations may be seen with Advisory (YELLOW) or Critical (ORANGE) and listed in the Comment section of EMResource: - 1.
+ICU (Intensive Care Unit) - 4.
+OR (Operating Room) - 2.
+Psych (Psychiatric) - 5.
+Trauma, Stroke, STEMI

-- 5. Trauma